-Pain is a sensation triggered by the nervous system, usually as a response to an injury or illness.
-The pain sensation is unpleasant; it hurts and causes discomfort, and perhaps even agony.
+The sensation of pain is triggered by the nervous system, usually in response to an injury or illness.
+The pain sensation hurts, causing discomfort, distress and perhaps agony, depending on its severity.

 Pain can be felt in a variety of forms; it can be dull and constant, or short and sharp.
 Pain may be experienced in one area of the body, such as the back or abdomen, or it can be felt all over, like when your muscles ache during the flu.
 Pain can be very useful for helping to diagnose a problem.
 Without pain, trauma may occur without someone even realising it.
 Alternatively, a medical condition may remain hidden without the associated pain to help identify it.
 Once the instigating injury or illness has been treated, the pain will usually subside.
 In these instances, the pain can be classified as being acute.

 However, sometimes pain can continue for weeks, months or even years.
 This is known as chronic pain.
 Chronic pain can be the result of a long-term condition, such as arthritis or cancer.
 In other cases, the cause can remain unknown.
 The most common types of pain include:

 - Back pain – most cases of back pain aren't caused by anything too serious.
 In most cases, back pain is caused by minor sprains or injuries.
 These injuries can be incurred by bending or twisting awkwardly, lifting heavy objects, overstretching, slouching or hunching, and overusing muscles.
 Some cases of back pain can be the result of a more serious medical condition, such as sciatica, arthritis or a slipped or prolapsed disc.
 On rare occasions, back pain can be the sign of something more serious, such as a spinal fracture or cancer.